Suspect in deadly mass stabbings eludes Canadian manhunt for 3rd day | Law-Order

 Suspect in deadly mass stabbings eludes Canadian manhunt for 3rd day

-Canadian police urged James Smith Cree Nation residents to stay indoors and on guard on Tuesday after reports of a possible sighting of the man wanted in a weekend stabbing spree that killed 10 people and shocked a country where mass violence is rare.
-CBC News reported a heavy police presence on the indigenous reserve in Saskatchewan, about 320 km (200 miles) south of the provincial capital of Regina, as the manhunt for the suspect entered its third day.
+Canadian police converged on the James Smith Cree Nation on Tuesday, drawn back to the area by possible sightings of the man wanted in a stabbing spree that killed 10 people, but the suspect remained at large in the third day of an intense manhunt.
+CBC News reported a heavy police presence on the indigenous reserve in Saskatchewan, about 320 km (200 miles) north of the provincial capital of Regina, where Sunday's bloodshed shocked a country largely unaccustomed to deadly bouts of mass violence.

-The pair are suspected of killing 10 people and wounding 18 others in a stabbing rampage Sunday in the James Smith Cree reserve and nearby village of Weldon, roiling an indigenous community of 3,400 people in one of the deadliest attacks in Canada's modern history.
-On Monday evening, the Regina police chief, Evan Bray, said authorities were focusing their search for the surviving suspect in the provincial capital, based on their latest information.
+The pair are suspected of killing 10 people and wounding 18 others in a stabbing rampage in the James Smith Cree reserve and nearby village of Weldon, roiling an indigenous community of 3,400 people in one of the deadliest attacks in Canada's modern history.
+Among the surviving victims, 10 remained hospitalized as of Tuesday afternoon, seven listed in stable condition and three in critical, health authorities said.

-At an event in Vancouver, Prime Minister Justin Trudeau urged residents to heed local authorities.
-"All Canadians stand with the people of Saskatchewan at this time," he added.
+The alert was updated three hours later to say Sanderson was not found there, that his whereabouts remained unknown, and the public should "take appropriate precautions."
 MOTIVES UNCLEAR

-Authorities have offered no possible motive for the attacks.
-Police said some of the victims appeared to have been targeted, while others were apparently random.
-(Graphic: https://tmsnrt.rs/3cKaBP0) Some First Nation leaders have linked the killings to drug use but police have not identified drugs or alcohol as a factor.
+Authorities offered no possible motive for the attacks.
+Police said some victims appeared to have been targeted, while others were apparently random.
+(Graphic: https://tmsnrt.rs/3cKaBP0) Some First Nation leaders have linked the killings to drug use, but police have not cited drugs or alcohol as factors.

-The stabbings have caused "immeasurable stress and panic" in the community, leaders from a group of 74 First Nations in Saskatchewan said in a statement on Monday, pleading for members of the public to come forward with any relevant information.
-Ivor Wayne Burns, a resident of the James Smith Cree Nation, said the Sanderson brothers belonged to First Nations communities and were under the influence of drugs at the time of the crimes.
+The stabbings stirred "immeasurable stress and panic" in the community, leaders from a group of 74 First Nations in Saskatchewan said in a statement on Monday, urging the public to come forward with any relevant information.
+Ivor Wayne Burns, a resident of the James Smith Cree, said the Sanderson brothers belonged to First Nations communities and were under the influence of drugs at the time of the crimes.

-The CBC, citing Canadian Parole Board documents, reported Sanderson had amassed a criminal record of 59 convictions over two decades.
-Asked at a Tuesday news briefing about reports that Sanderson had been unlawfully at large for several months, Trudeau told reporters, "We are very much still in crisis mode."
+The CBC, citing Canadian Parole Board documents, reported Sanderson had a criminal record of 59 convictions over two decades.
+Asked at a Tuesday news briefing about reports that Sanderson had been unlawfully at large for several months, Prime Minister Justin Trudeau told reporters, "we are very much still in crisis mode."

 "Over the past two days, we've been focused on doing everything we can to keep people safe," he added.
 Police said they were investigating whether Sanderson might have also killed his brother and sustained injuries that might cause him to seek medical attention.